odkr/sucgi/docs/build.md

 *configure* is controlled by:

-* A configuration file (see the "Configuration files" below")
+* A configuration file (see "Configuration files" below)
 * Environment variables (see "Variables and macros" below)
 * Command line arguments (see `./configure -h`)